mvysny/vok-helloword-app-jpa/README.md

 To run the application, run `./gradlew web:appRun` (run the `appRun` task in the `web` Gradle module) and open http://localhost:8080/ .

-@todo mavi update

 To produce a deployable production mode WAR:
-- change `productionMode` to `true` in the servlet class configuration (located in the [MyUI.kt](src/main/kotlin/org/test/MyUI.kt) file)
+- change `productionMode` to `true` in the servlet class configuration (located in the [MyUI.kt](web/src/main/kotlin/com/example/vok/MyUI.kt) file)
 - run `./gradlew`
-- You will find the WAR file in `build/libs/karibu-helloworld-application.war`
+- You will find the WAR file in `web/build/libs/web.war`

 This will allow you to quickly start the example app and allow you to do some basic modifications.
 For real development we recommend Intellij IDEA Ultimate, please see below for instructions.